 OCTOBER 30 - NOVEMBER 8, 2018

-Laughing Planet Journeys and Photography kickstarts with focus around the Giant Kite Festival that takes place on All Saints' Day, the first of November 2018.
+Laughing Planet Journeys and Photography kickstarts this special trip with focus around the Giant Kite Festival that takes place on All Saints' Day, November 1, 2018.
 Laughter crashes through all boundaries on this special day, and you might find yourself enchanted with the Mayan culture.
 We've planned three main focuses for this trip.
-We go to the wild festival, the quieter photogenic Lake Atitlan villages and we give one day aiding a local community.
+We go to the Kite Festival, the quiet photogenic Lake Atitlan and nearby Mayan villages and we donate one day giving back to a local community.

 We are always flexible to your needs and to the rhythm of the Guatemalan people.
 We stick to our agenda as much as possible but we will be flexible so as to be in the best place at the right time.
 Guatemala doesn't always stay on our schedule.